JarryShaw/MacDaily/doc/launch.rst

       -V, --version  show program's version number and exit

     specification arguments:
-      PROG           helper program to launch, choose from  'askpass' and 'confirm'
+      PROG           helper program to launch, choose from 'askpass', 'confirm' and 'daemons'

     general arguments:
-      -a, --all      launch all help programs, i.e.  'askpass' and 'confirm'
+      -a, --all      launch all help programs, i.e.  'askpass', 'confirm' and 'daemons'
       -q, --quiet    run in quiet mode, with no output information -v, --verbose  run in verbose mode, with detailed output information